studian/Modified-Bosch-TL-Dataset/README.md

 * This is re-modified fork of original Bosch code(https://github.com/bosch-ros-pkg/bstld) and modified code by Kung Fu Panda team(https://github.com/asimonov/Bosch-TL-Dataset).
 * This fork is modified by Hyun-Koo KIM.
 * This is just traffic light classificaton Model.
-Not Detection.
+Not traffic light Detection !!

 ## Dev.
 Env.
 Setup